datamade/semabot/README.md

 FileNotFoundError: [Errno 2] No such file or directory: '/Applications/Semaphor.app/Contents/Resources/app/build-version.json’
 ```

 In this case, you can copy, move, and/or sneakily rename Semaphor to the location that `python-flow` expects.
-Then, run `semabot_tools` again - until you see something like:
+Then, run `semabot_tools` again (possibly, multiple times!) - until you see something like:

 ```
 Your bot "botbotbot" has access to these channels: